manjotmb20/Rdatasets/doc/rpart/rst/solder.rst

 Description
 ~~~~~~~~~~~

-The ``solder`` data frame has 720 rows and 6 columns, representing a
+The ``solder.balance`` data frame has 720 rows and 6 columns,
-balanced subset of a designed experiment varying 5 factors on the
+representing a balanced subset of a designed experiment varying 5
-soldering of components on printed-circuit boards.
+factors on the soldering of components on printed-circuit boards.

+The ``solder`` data frame is the full version of the data with 900 rows.
+It is located in both the rpart and the survival packages.

 Usage
 ~~~~~